kojuba/Docs/Social_Network_Heatmap.md

 - Search for a person using the search box, with first or last name.
 - Drag nodes around to better understand the network.

-### Interpreting the HeatMap Colors
+### Interpreting HeatMap Colors & Values
 The colors of the heatmap represents the degree to which a person exhibits a characteristic.
 This is based on the "Relative-Refference Score" that an employee has for a given variable or dimension.
 For example, when "INFO" is selected, the large, bright-GREEN circles represent the people who are HIGHLY referenced as being sources of information by other people in the network.

 In contrast, if you see a large RED circle, this represents a significant absense of refference for this dimension.
 It would mean that while a person is very integrated into the company, they are not relied opon for information.
 It is likely that they contribute to the company in other ways.

+This highlights an important point.
+By nature, some people will be VERY integrated in an organization and others may barely have a presense.
+This difference is influenced by at least 5 factors:
+(1) an employee's time in the company
+(2) how may hours a person works per week
+(3) a person's level of authority
+(4) the size of the team they are asigned to
-This highlights an important feature of Relative-Reference Scores.
-Some people are VERY integrated in the organization and others barely have a presense.
-This is mostly governed by (1) an employee's time in the company, (2) a person's level of authority, and (3) how extroverted or social a person is.
-If we want to understand the unique characteristics of individual employees in a way where we can compare them to each other, we must extract the effect of overall social integration.
+(5) how extroverted a person is

+If we want to understand the unique characteristics of individual employees in a way where we can compare them to each other, (and not penalize a person for factors outside thier control), we must extract the effect of overall social integration from the scoring system.
+Therefore, Relative Refference Scores can be viewed as the difference between a person's expected degree of reference and actual degree of reference for a particular variable.
-These scores are

-Relative-Reference Values

 ### Settings
 There are 2 different networks types that can be visualized and 13 different attributes that can be displayed over the network.
 The different variables are described in below.